aneo008/ferryServiceVRP/README.md

 # Enter virtual environment
 source venv/bin/activate
-pip install -r requirements.txt # If venv file exists, this should already be installe
+pip install -r requirements.txt # If venv file exists, this should already be installed

 # To exit virtual environment when done
 deactivate